The Stages of Job Maturation

 Stage 2 — Multi-Cycle With a Markdown Plan

 Most of what was backward edges inside the stage-1 cycle becomes cycle transitions in stage 2.
 Where the user previously pushed back mid-cycle and the seed iterated within OPEVC, now the seed completes a clean cycle, presents results in VERIFY, and the user approves or sends back.
 CONDENSE absorbs between cycles, the next cycle’s OBSERVE recalls the prior cycle’s lessons, and the work compounds.
-The deflation gate at cycle close is gentler in stage-2 jobs (the prototype’s current policy sets the absorbed-words ratio near 50% for stage 2 versus near 80% for stage 1; both are tunable defaults, not architectural constants) because some of the planning context legitimately needs to survive into the next cycle.
+The deflation gate at cycle close is the same for every job — eighty percent of the footer words must be absorbed before the cycle can advance, whether the job runs once or across many cycles — because the cross-cycle handoff lives in the plan file, not in the footers. ⓘ

 A stage-2 blog-writing job is one where the writing arc is well-understood.
-The plan document captures the outline-then-drafts-then-polish-then-ref-tags arc.
-Each cycle of the multi-cycle job advances one piece (cycle 1 outline; cycle 2 first draft; cycle 3 ref tags; cycle 4 transcript + audio; cycle 5 cross-blog consistency).
-When VERIFY judges the plan mature, it asks the user via a plan-approval prompt and the plan_state flips to md_approved.
+The plan document, authored in cycle 1, declares how many cycles the job runs and what each one advances (cycle 1 outline; cycle 2 first draft; cycle 3 ref tags; cycle 4 transcript + audio; cycle 5 cross-blog consistency).
+The job completes when it reaches its declared last cycle: that final cycle’s VERIFY makes [JOB-COMPLETE] eligible through the cycle-count formula, and that cycle’s CONDENSE asks it.
+There is no separate approval step — completion is the cycle-count formula, asked once at the end. ⓘ

 Stage 3 — Multi-Cycle With a YAML Plan

-When a .md plan has been refined to perfection across many runs of the same job, the seed graduates the plan into a .yaml form.
 The .yaml is not a translation of the .md — it is an injection target.
-The orchestrator reads the .yaml at every phase entry and injects job-specific context into the agent’s working memory alongside the universal phase entry voices.
+The orchestrator reads the .yaml at every phase entry of the Stage-3 job (and any future re-activation of it) and augments the agent’s voices with job-specific context. ⓘ

-Today the prototype’s .yaml plan carries any keyed value per phase: the keys ARE voice ids directly, and the orchestrator appends each value to its matching rendered voice when the phase opens.
+Today the prototype’s .yaml plan carries any keyed value per phase: the keys ARE voice ids directly, and the orchestrator augments each value’s matching rendered voice when the phase opens.
 The yaml field name doesn’t transform — it pairs by literal id match.

 What this means in practice: a stage-3 blog-writing job’s .yaml carries not just the per-phase objective but also per-phase reading lists (which knowledge files OBSERVE should pull first), per-phase tools-focus hints (which subagents PLAN should dispatch most), per-phase exit signals (what VERIFY should specifically check).
 Every field pairs with a voice id from phase_observe/hooks/voice.xml or the equivalent.
 The seed agent doing the job receives the job-specific context as part of its normal phase entry — same delivery mechanism as the universal voices, just more of them, all framed for this job’s specific shape.